Day 19 (6/19/14): Salt Lake City, UT

 We then drove around the Sugar House neighborhood, one of Salt Lake City’s oldest neighborhoods with well-maintained, quaint cottage-like and craftsman-style homes.
 Loved the architecture of these homes with their turrets and sloping roofs!
 If I lived in Salt Lake City, it would have to be in this neighborhood!
 However, the home prices are rather steep.

-Next, we had dinner at Ichiban Sushi.
+Next, we had dinner at Ichiban Sushi (CLOSED).
 The restaurant has an enchanting setting inside an old church with stained-glass windows and wood ceilings.

 After dinner, we ventured over to the Gilgal Sculpture Garden, a public city park filled with intriguing stone sculptures linked to Mormonism and created by LDS businessman Thomas Battersby Child, Jr. While we didn’t visit the garden for religious reasons, it was still fascinating to see the lovingly crafted sculptures.